By Ralph Sanchez, MTCM, CNS

 “The heart-brain connection”, is now proposed as an important awareness for mitigating the risk for dementia.
 However, while the term has been popularized of late, the link of cardiovascular disease to dementia has been recognized for many years.
 Unfortunately, there is a lack of patient education from physicians to their patients about the risk of dementia that may result from chronic cardiovascular disease, and a concurrent absence of awareness by clinicians about how vital early intervention and assessment is in reducing the risk for dementia.

 The term cardiovascular, describes your heart (cardio) and vascular system, and the integrity of the latter is critical to the health of your heart and brain.
 If you have an advanced vascular disease process, such as coronary artery disease that is often caused by atherosclerosis—the buildup of plaque, the reduced circulation that comes from narrowing of the arteries inhibits the delivery of oxygen and nutrients, and puts a strain on your heart and your brain.

 The strain on your heart over time that is derived from impaired vascular circulation results in a risk for a host of cardiovascular complications that include hypertension, heart failure, angina, peripheral artery disease.
 Peripheral artery disease, also termed peripheral vascular disease, refers to the narrowing of the peripheral arteries in your limbs, and organs which can result in kidney disease.

-The strain on your brain that results from cardiovascular disease and the reduction of blood flow to it (Cerebral Hypoperfusion), not only puts you at risk for stroke, it is strongly associated with the increased risk for vascular dementia and Alzheimer’s disease.(4) Abnormal heart rhythm—cardiac arrhythmias, also pose a risk for stroke, cognitive decline and dementia.(5)
+Peripheral artery disease and the reduction of blood flow to the brain (Cerebral Hypoperfusion), not only puts you at risk for stroke, it is strongly associated with the increased risk for vascular dementia and Alzheimer’s disease.(5) Abnormal heart rhythm—cardiac arrhythmias, also pose a risk for stroke, cognitive decline and dementia.(6)